 Many of the cough drops that are sold at your local grocery store are made with more than just herbs.
 Most of them contain high fructose corn syrup (and other artificial sweeteners) as well as artificial dyes.
 With a household full of ADHD, these are ingredients that we are constantly trying to avoid.
 This is why I make our own cough drops!

-The many herbs that can help calm and soothe a cough and sore throat
+Herbs help calm and soothe a cough and sore throat

 You can tailor your cough drops with herbs that are great at soothing coughs and sore throats, and even boost your immunities.
 Some herbs are tastier than others, but can be covered up with a little bit of cinnamon and ginger in the recipe!